muralikgs/muralikgs.github.io/_news/announcement_2.md

 inline: true
 ---

-I'm interning at Genentech this summer working on Causal discovery!
+I interned at Genentech over the summer (2022) working on Causal discovery!